-Terry W. Swan, D.Min., Program Coordinator John B. Begley Chapel Office Complex (270) 384-8148 swant@lindsey.edu
+Jordan Wessling, Ph.D., Program Coordinator Sumner Campus Ministry Center (270) 384-8208 wesslingj@lindsey.edu

 The mission of the Christian ministries program is to prepare students to be leaders in church institutions.

 Some courses taken for the minor will simultaneously fulfill general education requirements.
 Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.